bienflorencia/personal-site/content/project/participatory-monitoring/index.md

 tags = ["society-and-nature"]

 # Project summary to display on homepage.
-summary = "The project Fogones de Fauna is an experience in collaborative-learning, carried out by JULANA NGO in the village of Paso Centurión, Uruguay."
+summary = "The project Fogones de Fauna is an experience in collaborative-learning, carried out by JULANA NGO in the locality of Paso Centurión in Cerro Largo, Uruguay."

 # Optional external URL for project (replaces project detail page).
 external_link = ""